hariszaf/presentations/last_phd_year/notes.md

 ## INTRODUCTION
 ### slide 1: microbial ecology in general

+It goes without saying,
+microbial ecology studied
-It goes without saying, microbial ecology is the ecology of microorganisms: their relationship with one another and with their environment.
+is the ecology of microorganisms: their relationship with one another and with their environment.